top of page

 FLOWERS & WEDDING CAKES

-All of our real flower wedding cakes are decorated with edible and food safe flowers grown right here in Cornwall!
+All of our real flower wedding cakes are decorated with edible and food safe flowers grown right here in Cornwall, most in our own garden!!!

 Real flowers on wedding cakes is a trend that has become hugely popular in recent years particularly with growing concerns about sustainability and the shift towards eco weddings.
 I absolutely love the smell of fresh buttercream and fragrant flowers, those scents together can stop you in your tracks.
 There are many issues surrounding having real flowers on a cake, however.
 So if you are considering a fresh flower wedding cake I recommend having a good read of this page as well as heading over to our blog to read our edible flowers through the season's guide.
 We're just going to talk about other options as an alternative to real flowers so if you're not interested in those just skip to the next section below!